cyrisek/Hearthstone/README.md

 # Memory Game Hearthstone Clone

 ## What is the Memory Game
-This is a simple game built to test and improve a users memory.
+This is a simple game built to test and improve users memory.
 There's a deck of cards with different icons.
 This game is using Hearthstone art.

 ## UX
-* created a deck of cards that shuffles when game is refreshed
+* created a deck of cards that shuffles when the game is refreshed
 * introducing front and back face of the card
-* adding flip animation when click on card
+* adding flip animation when clicking on the card
-* reseting card flip if cards did not match
+* resetting card flip if cards did not match
-* create a pop-up modal when player wins game
+* create a pop-up modal when a player wins the game
 * can not click more than 1 pair of cards at a time
-* play again button after finishing game
+* play again button after finishing a game

 ## Instructions
 * Click on a card